vaz17/wordPong/README.md

 # Word Pong

-A local multiplayer typing game where two players compete to type words and remove falling rectangles before they hit the bottom.
-Built with Pygame and Python sockets.
+A local multiplayer typing game where two players compete to type words and send them to the opponent’s side.
+As words fall down each player's screen, they must type them quickly to remove them and push them onto the opponent.
+The player with the least amount of words on their screen when the timer ends wins.

+Built using Pygame for visuals and Python sockets for real-time communication.

 ## 🎮 Features